t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 Related challenges include:

-* Adapting cloud management platforms to the edge, to account for its distributed nature, e.g., using Conflict-free Replicated Data Types (CRDT) {{Jeffery}}, heterogeneity and customization, e.g., using intent-based management mechanisms {{Cao}}, and limited resources
+* Adapting cloud management platforms to the edge, to account for its distributed nature, e.g., using Conflict-free Replicated Data Types (CRDT) {{Jeffery}}, heterogeneity and customization, e.g., using intent-based management mechanisms {{Cao}}, and limited resources.
-* Minimizing virtual function instantiation time and resource usage
+* Minimizing virtual function instantiation time and resource usage.

 ## Functional Components

 ### In-Network Computation

-A core function of IoT edge computing is to enable local computation on a node at the network edge, e.g. processing input data from sensors, making local decisions, preprocessing data, offloading computation on behalf of a device, service, or user.
+A core function of IoT edge computing is to enable local computation on a node at the network edge, typically for application-layer processing such as, e.g., processing input data from sensors, making local decisions, preprocessing data, offloading computation on behalf of a device, service, or user.
 Related functions include orchestrating computation (in a centralized or distributed manner) and managing application lifecycles.
 Support for in-network computation may vary in terms of capability, e.g., computing nodes can host virtual machines, software containers, software actors or unikernels able to run stateful or stateless code, or a rules engine providing an API to register actions in response to conditions such as IoT device ID, sensor values to check, thresholds, etc.

 Edge offloading includes offloading to and from an IoT device, and to and from a network node. {{Cloudlets}} offer an example of offloading from an end device to a network node.
 On the other side, oneM2M is an example of a system that allows a cloud-based IoT platform to transfer resources and tasks to a target edge node {{oneM2M-TR0052}}.
-Once transferred, the edge node can directly support IoT devices it serves with the service offloaded by the cloud (e.g. group management, location management, etc.)
+Once transferred, the edge node can directly support IoT devices it serves with the service offloaded by the cloud (e.g., group management, location management, etc.)

 QoS can be provided in some systems through the combination of network QoS (e.g., traffic engineering or wireless resource scheduling) and compute/storage resource allocations.
 For example, in some systems, a bandwidth manager service can be exposed to enable allocation of bandwidth to/from an edge computing application instance.